Imran4424/iOS-InterviewQuestions/Swift.md

 The `@MainActor` attribute streamlines this process, allowing the Swift compiler to automatically dispatch the necessary code to the main thread when called from a background task, making the code cleaner and less error-prone.

+#### Usage

+**Entire classes or structs**

+Marking an entire type with `@MainActor` ensures that all methods and properties within it are isolated to the main thread.
+This is common for UI-related classes, such as `UIViewController` subclasses, `ObservableObject` view models in SwiftUI, and `View` structs themselves in newer Swift versions.